GTMStack

 Invest in your data.
 Clean, structured, comprehensive data is the fuel that makes AI effective.
 Before you invest in AI tools, invest in data quality.
 Everything downstream depends on it.

 Start with one AI agent, then expand.
-Do not try to automate everything at once.
+Don’t try to automate everything at once.
 Pick the highest-volume, most repetitive workflow in your GTM operation, automate it thoroughly, and then move to the next one.
 Incremental automation, done well, compounds faster than ambitious overhauls that never fully ship.

-The rise of the small GTM team is not about doing less.
-It is about doing the right things — the strategic, creative, relationship-driven things that actually move the needle — while letting AI and automation handle everything else.
-The companies that embrace this model will not just be more efficient.
-They will be more effective, more adaptable, and ultimately more successful in markets that reward speed and precision over sheer headcount.
+The rise of the small GTM team isn’t about doing less.
+It’s about doing the right things, the strategic, creative, relationship-driven things that actually move the needle, while letting AI and automation handle everything else.
+The companies that embrace this model won’t just be more efficient.
+They’ll be more effective, more adaptable, and ultimately more successful in markets that reward speed and precision over sheer headcount.

 Stay in the loop